 Questions: Please see the FAQ section of our website.
 After reading, if you have additional questions about the application process please email EPArpp@orau.org and include the reference code for this opportunity.

-The qualified candidate should have received a doctoral degree in one of the relevant fields, or be currently pursuing the degrees and will reach completion by the start of the appointment.
+The qualified candidate should have received a doctoral degree in one of the relevant fields (e.g. Bioinformatics, Statistics, Computational Biology, Computer Science, Genetics, Molecular Biology, Computational Toxicology), or be currently pursuing the degree with completion before the appointment start date.
 Degree must have been received within five years of the appointment start date.